Rthales/Android-E-Commerce-Shopping-Application/README.md

 >  **11. The Tech category activity will show the images of the products that are currently in stock.**

-12. The ***Clothing category*** activity will show the images of the products that are currently in stock.
+>  **12. The Clothing category activity will show the images of the products that are currently in stock.**

-13. The ***DIY category** activity will show the images of the products that are currently in stock.
+>  **13. The DIY category activity will show the images of the products that are currently in stock.**

-14. The cost of each product will be displayed next to the images in GBP.
+>  **14. The cost of each product will be displayed next to the images in GBP.**

-15. Users have the option to choose the quantity of each product, hence that will affect the total cost of the product.
+>  **15. Users have the option to choose the quantity of each product, hence that will affect the total cost of the product.**

 16. There will be an “Add to Basket” button underneath the products which allows the users to add the chosen product(s) to their basket (adds it to the menu items).